patelsaumya/patelsaumya/README.md

 ## 😎 Me

-👋 I'm Saumya, Software Engineer.
+👋 I'm Saumya, a Software Engineer.

 -   💯 Passionate about everything that I get the hang of.
 -   🔭 Next in my "Learning" Checklist - Artificial Intelligence 🤖.